ABOUT NANCY ANCOWITZ

 Nancy’s background includes 12 years on Wall Street, where she was recognized for running successful marketing programs for a multibillion-dollar business as a vice president at JP Morgan Chase & Co; prior to that, at Citibank, she received an outstanding achievement award for her innovations to creating marketing proposals for international clients.
 Earlier in her career, Nancy applied her business savvy and creativity as a jewelry designer, with clients including Nordstrom, Henri Bendel, I. Magnin, and Saks Fifth Avenue; her promotional efforts resulted in national press coverage including Glamour (cover), Cosmopolitan‘s Beauty Guide (cover), Mademoiselle, Essence, Saturday Review, and New York magazine‘s “Best Bets.”

 Nancy‘s creative expressions have included her after-hours life as a playwright.
 Her Cemetery of Lips was selected into the CUNY Human Rights Theatre Project, the New York International Fringe Festival, and the Six Figures Theatre Company Artists of Tomorrow Festival.
 A staged reading of her Hablo, Diablo (translation: I Speak, Devil) played to sellout audiences at the former West Side Center of the 92nd Street Y and was featured in New York magazine.

 Nancy holds a BS in communication from Boston University School of Communication and she did graduate work at NYU Stern School of Business.
-She is a member of the Financial Women's Association, the Society of Human Resource Management, and the International Coach Federation-NYC where she was vice president and is currently an ICF certified coach; she has been a director of the NY International Association of Business Communicators.
-A two-time marathoner and vegetarian, Nancy is committed to lifelong fitness and wellbeing.
+She is a member of the Financial Women's Association and the International Coach Federation-NYC, where she was vice president; she has been a director of the NY International Association of Business Communicators.
+A two-time marathoner and vegan, Nancy is committed to lifelong fitness and wellbeing.